MECHTIBouchra/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. (**NB:** *Regular files should not be changed.*)
 12. A script that creates a directory called my_dir with permissions **751** in the working directory.
 13. [Change group](./13-change_group) : A script that changes the group owner to school for the file hello.
+14. [Owner and group](./100-change_owner_and_group) : A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.